Duel (1971 film): Plot

-In an attempt to create more distance between him and the truck, Mann drives at a leisurely pace as other motorists pass him.
-Again, he encounters the truck, which has pulled off to the side of the road ahead, waiting for him.
-The truck pulls out in front of Mann and starts antagonizing him again.

 Mann stops at a gas station/roadside animal attraction to call the police and replace his radiator hose.
-When he steps into the phone booth, the truck drives into it.
-Mann jumps clear just in time, gets into his car, and speeds away.
-Around a corner he pulls off the road, hiding behind an embankment as the truck drives past.
+The truck drives into the phone booth and Mann jumps clear, gets into his car, and speeds away.
+He pulls off the road behind an embankment and the truck drives past.
 After a long wait, Mann heads off again, but the truck is waiting down the road and chases him up a mountain range.
-The radiator hose of Mann's car breaks, and the car overheats.
-He barely makes the summit and coasts downhill in neutral as the truck follows.

-Mann spins out and crashes into a cliff wall and barely escapes being crushed by the truck but restarts his car.
-He drives up a dirt road and turns to face the truck in front of a canyon.
-He wedges his briefcase onto the accelerator and steers the car into the oncoming truck, jumping free at the last moment.
-The truck hits the car, which bursts into flames.
-The truck and car plunge over the cliff (shown dramatically in slow motion).
-Above the canyon, Mann celebrates.
-He then sits at the cliff's edge and throws stones at the wreckage in the bottom of the canyon as the sun sets.
+Mann's radiator hose breaks, and the car overheats.
+He barely makes the summit and rolls downhill with the truck in pursuit.
+Mann crashes into a cliff wall and barely escapes being crushed by the truck.
+He managed to limp the car up a dirt road and turns to face the truck in front of a canyon.
+Mann wedges his briefcase onto the accelerator and steers the car into the oncoming truck, jumping free at the last moment.
+The truck hits the car, which bursts into flames, and both vehicles plunge over the cliff.
+Above the canyon, Mann celebrates, then sits at the cliff's edge and throws stones down at the wreckage as the sun sets.